-- “Our duties towards the environment are linked to our duties towards the human person, considered in himself and in relation to others.”
-(The New Evangelization for the Transmission of the Christian Faith, 21)
+“Our duties towards the environment are linked to our duties towards the human person“.
+(Pope Benedict XVI, 51)

 - “At the root of the senseless destruction of the natural environment lies an anthropological error.”
 (Pope St. John Paul II, 37)

-- “The deterioration of nature is in fact closely connect to the culture.”
+- “The deterioration of nature is in fact closely connected to the culture.”
 (Pope Benedict XVI, 51)